RPGroup-PBoC/mscl_survival/doc/section_3_results.md

 one of the most abundant species in *E. coli*.
-To probe the contribution of MscL alone, we integrated an *mscL* gene encoding an MscL super-folder GFP (sfGFP) fusion into a strain in which all seven known mechanosensitive channel genes were deleted from the chromosome [@edwards2012] (strain MJF641 generously provided by Samantha Miller and Ian Booth) .
+To probe the contribution of MscL alone, we integrated an *mscL* gene encoding an MscL super-folder GFP (sfGFP) fusion into a strain in which all seven known mechanosensitive channel genes were deleted from the chromosome [@edwards2012] (strain MJF641 generously provided by Samantha Miller and Ian Booth).
 Chromosomal integration imposes strict control on the gene copy number compared to plasmid borne expression systems, which is important to minimize variation in channel expression across the population and provide conditions more representative of native cell physiology.
-Fluorescent protein fusions have frequently been used to study MscL and have been shown through electrophysiology to function identically to the native MscL protein, allowing us to confidently draw conclusions about the role this channel plays in wild-type cells from our measurements. [@bialecka-fornal2012; @norman2005].
+Abrogation of activity, mislocalization, or cytotoxicity are all inherent risks associated with creating chimeric reporter constructs.
+In Supplement A, we carefully dissect the functionality of this protein through electrophysiology (Fig. S1), measure the rate of fluorophore maturation (Fig. S2), and quantify mislocaliztion (Figs. S3 and S4).
+To the best of our knowledge, the MscL-sfGFP fusion protein functions identically to the wild-type, allowing us to confidently draw conclusions about the physiological role this channel plays in wild-type cells.

 &nbsp;&nbsp;&nbsp;&nbsp;To modulate the number of MscL channels per cell, we developed a series of mutants which were designed to decrease the expression